jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

 - Get the Quotation number & Date in the Invoice Detail

 1. Click the Red A Icon.
-2. Click on the place to be print/shown (In DetailData).
+2. Click on the place to print/shown (In DetailData).
 3. Right Click the Memo.
 4. Select Stretch
 5. Click on Events tab